Whistleblower - Informant Award

 The IRS Whistleblower Office pays money to people who blow the whistle on persons who fail to pay the tax that they owe.
 If the IRS uses information provided by the whistleblower, it can award the whistleblower up to 30 percent of the additional tax, penalty and other amounts it collects.

-Sequester Notice from Whistleblower Office dated March 4, 2013: Impact on whistleblower payments.
+Fiscal 2013 Sequester Notice from Whistleblower Office dated March 1, 2013: Impact on whistleblower payments.

 Treasury proposed regulations to implement 26 USC 7623, as amended, on December 18, 2012.
 The public comment period has officially closed and the comments received are under evaluation.
 The IRS often receives comments on proposed regulations after the official comment period has closed and may consider late submissions in preparing final regulations.